Fate of the Animals: Narration

 A forest fire is shown with many animals in the chaos.
 The scene starts at the top left corner where there are three main sparks present.
 These sparks of fire are coming from an unknown source and will begin to ignite more of the fire and most of the animals.
 Under the horse there are many diagonals painted red.
 This is the first of the sparks to ignite the ground under the horses.
 The horse on the left has a face of agony and is crying out.
 The horse on the right is more accepting of his fate of oncoming death and looks away from the fire.

-The next spark to hit is the tan line that is right across the blue deers neck.
+The next spark to hit is the tan line that is right across the blue deer's neck.
 It misses the blue deer and heads towards the boars in the bottom left of the painting.
 The boars are accepting their evident death from the flame.
 The boars are turned away from the flame coming straight towards them and they both have a sad face.

 The last main spark to hit is the larger red diagonal that is behind the blue deer.
 Again this spark misses the deer and lands to ignite the ground behind him.
 The main large diagonals going across the canvas from the top middle to the bottom right is a tree.
 This tree is falling on the deer and his dramatic posture with his head up.
 It is another acceptance of fate for the animals.

 The four animals on the right are the only animals that are completely safe from any harm.
 There are no sparks heading towards them and no trees about to fall on them.
 There is no certainty as to why these animals were chosen as the only beings safe from the harm of the destructive forest.